Table Of Contents 👉

 These companies are the rule-makers and rulebreakers of this version of the internet.
 They have a say in what gets on or off the Web.

 Web 3.0, on the other hand, runs on the Ethereum network.
-Web3 includes Dapps or “decentralized apps” which work on the Ethereum blockchain, using ether as currency.
+Web3 includes Dapps or “decentralized apps” that work on the Ethereum blockchain, using ether as currency.

 No one person or organization can block or deny you access to any website or domain.
 Web3 doesn’t require permission.
 Web 3 is powered by millions of computers acting as a backend.